mirableio/chat-history/README.md

 3. `make install`
 4. `make run`
 5. Open http://127.0.0.1:8000 in your browser
-6. *Optional* - copy `secrets.template.toml` to `data/secrets.toml` and update OpenAI API key, then restart server.
-First run will take a while to create embeddings, ~30 min for 10MB JSON
+6. *Optional* - copy `secrets.template.toml` to `data/secrets.toml` and update OpenAI API key, then restart the server.
+First run will take a while to create embeddings.
+10MB JSON: ~30 min, ~$0.10 cost.